swirlai/swirl-search/docs/Developer-Reference.md

 Search objects are JSON dictionaries that define the searches some user or system desires to have run.
 They have unique IDs.
 They may be linked to by Result objects.

 The only required property is a `query_string` with the actual text to be searched.
 All other properties are optional when creating a Search object, and they will have default values shown below.
-As Swirl executes a search, asynchronously, it will update properties of the Search object like `status` and `result_url` in real-time.
+As SWIRL executes a search, asynchronously, it will update properties of the Search object like `status` and `result_url` in real-time.

 ## Properties